hllcbn/Stock-Prediction-With-Using-Machine-Learning-Algorithms/README.md

 I import the yfinance module with import yfinance as yf method.
 The data covers  from 01-01-2010 to 06-17-2021.

 ## Interacting with project
-The main findings of the code can be found at the post available [here](https://hayirici.medium.com/seattle-airbnb-data-analysis-process-with-machine-learning-algorithm-linear-regression-model-24b3b0b77abf)
+The main findings of the code can be found at the  data science post available [here](https://hayirici.medium.com/stock-price-prediction-using-machine-learning-algorithms-961e6dce74f2)

 ## Licensing, Authors, and Acknowledgements<a name="Licensing"></a>